alefianrahman/multiple-json-to-csv/README.md

 # multiple-json-to-csv
-This function will help converting multiple JSON files into a CSV file
+This function will converting multiple JSON files into a CSV file